 - Restaurants, cafés and bars are open.

 - Municipal government can decide on the opening hours of the markets operating in their area.
-During opening hours, a time period should be set during which the market can only be visited by people over 65 years of age.

 - Higher education institutions can be visited by the students according to the policies set by the rectors.
 Dorms remain closed.

 - Open-air baths, spas, beaches, museums and zoos can reopen.

 - Cinemas, museums, cultural facilities, theaters, clubs are open

 - Sporting events can be held indoors and outdoors with spectators.
 Amateur and mass sports are now allowed to be organized.

 - Family events and weddings of less than 200 people can be held in Budapest from 15 June 2020.
 Please check with your local municipality regarding local restrictions.